riscv64

 Important

 Specifying display options in QEMU does not make console-only images graphical.
-It just opens a potential graphical output window.
-Interaction is mainly text-based.
-The images created with DISTRO=lmp-xwayland or DISTRO=lmp-wayland have graphical interfaces.
+It just opens a potential graphical output window; interaction remains text-based.
+Images created with DISTRO=lmp-xwayland or DISTRO=lmp-wayland have graphical interfaces.
 For further information see: LmP Wayland and LmP XWayland.

 If you are following Flashing Your Device and downloading the console image, it will not boot with a graphical interface.
-See Customizing the Distro to know how to build a new target image.
-Also, ensure that you download the image with the interface, which is usually prefixed with lmp-factory-image.
+See Customizing the Distro to know how to build a new Target image.
+Ensure that you download the image with the interface, which is usually prefixed with lmp-factory-image.

 Compatibility of the display options may vary, and not all options are supported on every host OS.
 Refer to the QEMU Documentation for more advanced configurations and options.